An elementary approach to rigorous approximation of invariant measures: Introduction

-In this paper, then we will describe an algorithm which is able to approximate interesting invariant measures with a precise bound on the error of the approximation and its practical implementation.
-The main theoretical ideas behind are quite general and in some sense they can be seen as a simplification of some previous approach ( in particular \cite{KL}, \cite{L}).
-In this simplification we focus on the estimations which are important to compute the fixed point in a way that we can keep it as sharp as possible, trying also to use as much as possible the information that can be recovered by a suitable (and computable) finite dimensional approximation of the problem.
-The practical implementation of the method and the necessary precise estimates are described here at various levels of generality, arriving to a complete implementation for the class of piecewise expanding maps, computing the invariant measure up to small errors in the $L^1$ or $L^\infty$ norm.
+In this paper we describe an approach which is able to provide algorithms to approximate interesting invariant measures with a precise bound on the error, and its practical implementation.
+The approach is quite general and is based on a quantitative statement on the sability of fixed points of operators under suitable approximations.
+In our approach we focus on the estimations which are important to compute fixed points (rather than the whole spectral picture, as in \cite{L}) in a way that we can keep it as sharp as possible, trying also to use as much as possible the information that can be recovered by a suitable (and computable) finite dimensional approximation of the problem.
+The practical implementation of the method and the necessary precise estimates are described here at various levels of generality, arriving to a complete implementation for a class of piecewise expanding maps and a class of maps with an indifferent fixed point.
+We perform the estimates for the computation of the invariant measure up to small errors in the $L^1$ norm in these cases, and also with small errors in the $L^\infty$ norm for a class of piecewise expanding maps with higher regularity.
 We also present some real computer experiment performing the rigorous computation on interval maps, and our solution to the nontrivial computational/numeric issues arising.

+We end remarking that general, abstract results, on the computability of invariant measures are given in \cite{GalHoyRoj3} (see also \cite{GHR}).
+In these papers some negative result are also shown.
+Indeed, \emph{there are examples of computable\footnote{Computable, here means that the dynamics can be approximated at any accuracy by an algorithm, see e.g. \cite{GalHoyRoj3} for precise definition.} systems without any computable invariant measure}.
+This show some subtelty in the general problem of computing the invariant measure up to a given error.